Introduction

 Around 70-80% of Crohn’s patients require surgery at some point in their lifetime.

-Surgical intervention is indicated in those with failed medical management or severe complications (such as strictures or perforation).
+Surgical intervention is indicated in those with failed medical management or have developed severe complications (such as strictures or perforation), both in the emergency and elective setting.
 In all proposed operations, a bowel-sparing approach must be taken to prevent short gut syndrome in later years.

-Operations* that are commonly required in patients with Crohn’s disease include:
+Common operations that are required in patients with Crohn’s disease include:

 - Surgery for peri-anal disease (e.g. abscess drainage, seton insertion, or laying open of fistulae)